Halbachb/Cobbler/README.md

 ![Example Usage](https://github.com/MooseDojo/Cobbler/blob/master/Monosnap%202018-04-11%2017-54-28(1).jpg)

+After answering the prompts, you'll see the browser open and navigate the sites.
+When it's finished you can find the list of usernames in the output file.

 ### ToDo:

 This project was done in a day while learning how to scrape websites using Ruby and Watir.
 The code is crude and not object-oriented.
 Future revisions will make use of objects and will clean up the code.